 What to expect:

 - EH&S HMBP technicians perform scheduled annual chemical inventories that include:

 - Checking barcodes in the database

 - Visual confirmation of inventory

-- Consultation with the lab or shop contact to determine if there have been major changes
+- Consultation with the lab or shop contact to determine if major inventory changes have occurred

 - Checking for a 2-fold increase or decrease in any hazard class